4 - 05.1

 - A room should be entered in the absence of an occupant(s) only when an emergency exists or to provide maintenance or repair service.

 - If it should be necessary under the conditions outlined for authorized university personnel or their agents to enter a room when an occupant is not present, the occupant(s) will be notified of the entry and the reason for the entry.
-Where entry is sought to make improvements or repairs, notice should be given the occupant(s) not less than twenty-four hours in advance.
+Where entry is sought to make improvements or repairs, notice should be given to the occupant(s) not less than twenty-four hours in advance.
 In emergency situations where imminent danger to life, safety, health or property is reasonably feared, entry should be made without advance notice.

 - The privacy of an occupant(s) with respect to other students should be maintained when university personnel enter a student's room.
 Other students should not be permitted to enter the room in the absence of the occupant(s).